WebworldContent/ImageScraping/README.md

 2) user can increase number of images to be scraped by increasing iteration of for loop in "LinkScraper" function.

-3)user can modify size of image obtained by changing url size
+3) user can modify size of image obtained by changing url size